 As you can see, with Waveform, it doesn’t come close to the number of classes.
 Also, the log likelihood (the value we are trying to maximize in EM) is so extremely negative on all the datasets that it’s barely worth talking about.
 Look at the runtimes – even with all that time, WEKA’s default EM settings couldn’t sift through the noisiness of the Waveform-5000 dataset and provide meaningful clusters to help classify the data when we append the cluster information to the datasets later on in the paper.

-To start off, I applied the EM algorithm to each dataset using the optimal clusterings found with K Means (3 for Waveform-5000 and 10 for Vowel).
+I applied the EM algorithm to each dataset using the optimal clusterings found with K Means (3 for Waveform-5000 and 10 for Vowel).
 The following is the visualized cluster of the Vowel ICA-transformed dataset.
-Although this visual looks similar the K Means one above, there are distinct differences between all of the attributes (the clustering with respect to the fourth attribute is a lot more distinct on the right side than it is in the K means clusters.
+Although this visual looks similar the K Means one above, there are distinct differences between all of the attributes (the clustering with respect to the fourth feature is a lot more distinct on the right side than it is in the K means clusters.
 This looks a lot more intuitive of a clustering than the fourth feature with K Means.
 Probabilistic clustering obviously takes longer but it does produce a better result in Vowel.).

 ICA-transformed Vowel (K Means)